AlexChaplinBraz/shell-scripts/README.md

 description.
 Read '--help'.
 Can also take a file that contains bookmarks of the parent directories you wish to start finding subdirectories from.

+### dlocate

+Same principle as ddiropen but using locate.
+Instead of using a bookmark file or giving it a directory, it asks you what to search for and you select one of the results.

+It has the advantage of being able to open files as well as directories, it's relatively faster and can give you results from all around your system.

+The disadvantages are that you need to keep the database updating frequently for this script to be useful (even then, files you created recently won't appear until the update) and the results can feel random at times if you search for something that appears in many places.

 ### dbuku

 Open a buku bookmark with your $BROWSER or create a buku bookmark with a